 Volcanoes National Park in Rwanda is one of the two places in Africa where the beautiful golden monkey can be seen the other being the foothills of the volcanic mountains of Mgahinga National Park in Uganda.
 These playful primates, seen in groups of 30, are a joy to watch and are characterised by their bright golden body, cheeks and tail with contrasting black limbs, crown and tail end.
 Whether you choose to do this on the Rwandan or Ugandan side, the walk will take you from the bamboo stands and forested gorge on the lower levels of the volcanoes to the elevated heath and moorland higher up.

 Take a full day guided hike to the summit of Mt Bisoke at 3,711m.
 Whilst challenging, this trek offers breathtaking views of the crater lake and rainforest.

 Take a rewarding guided visit to with the farms who cultivate and supply their vegetables to Bisate Lodge.

 Learn about Bisate's reforestation project and plant a sapling with resident Bisate agronomist Jean-Moise.

 Rwanda is a destination for all seasons, however, visiting Rwanda to trek the mountain gorilla is best during the drier season from June to September.
-This is also the optimum time for tracking chimpanzees.
 Temperatures hardly vary throughout the seasons due to Rwanda's position just south of the Equator.
 Days are warm and nights are cool, especially at altitude.

 I thoroughly enjoyed my Tailormade Africa experience in Rwanda.
 The service was brilliant